TheCowboyAI/w3/memory-bank/techContext.md

 ## Technology Stack

-The CIM project will be implemented as a hyper-converged solution using NixOS.
+The CIM project will be implemented as a hyper-converged solution using NixOS, with distributed capabilities through NATS.

 ### Implementation Architecture